|

 next gig at the Werepad April 7, a special Tribute to another legend who

 transcends mediocrity, Ed Wood (see Schedule link for details).
+At the end of this month

 (3/29), I am presenting at The Parkway a movie I showed way back in my Midnight